sageteamorg/django-sage-painless/README.md

 # Django Sage Painless
-#### django-sage-painless is a useful package based on Django Web Framework & Django Rest Framework for high-level and rapid web development.

-##### The Latest version of [django-sage-painless](https://django-sage-painless.readthedocs.io/) documentation
+The [django-sage-painless](https://github.com/sageteam-org/django-sage-painless) is a valuable package based on Django Web Framework & Django Rest Framework for high-level and rapid web development.
+The introduced package generates Django applications.
+After completing many projects, we concluded that any basic project and essential part is its database structure.
+You can give the database schema in this package and get some parts of the Django application, such as API, models, admin, signals, model cache, setting configuration, mixins, etc. All of these capabilities come with a unit test.
+So you no longer have to worry about the simple parts of Django, and now you can write your advanced services in Django.
+The django-sage-painless dramatically speeds up the initial development of your projects.
+Documentation of this package is available in [readthedocs](https://django-sage-painless.readthedocs.io/).

+## Vision

+However, we intend to make it possible to use it in projects that are in-progress.

+## Why Painless

+We used the name painless instead of the Django code generator because this package allows you to reach your goals with less effort.

+&nbsp;

 ![SageTeam](https://github.com/sageteam-org/django-sage-painless/blob/develop/docs/images/tag_sage.png?raw=true "SageTeam")